Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 ### Environment Macros

-The global configuration setting 'enable_environment_macros' does not exist in Icinga 2.
+The global configuration setting `enable_environment_macros` does not exist in Icinga 2.

-Macros exported into the environment must be set using the 'export_macros' attribute in command objects.
+Macros exported into the environment must be set using the `export_macros` attribute in command objects.